 Samsung 980 Pro 4th Gen

 In the year 2020, Samsung has released its first PCIe Gen 4 SSD for clients named as Samsung 980 Pro.
 The dominating result of this drive can be seen in the VDBench tests as it is one of its kind.
-The only small fault that the users saw was the limitation in the on high the capacity went and that also for resolved when its 2 TB variant came out.
+The only small fault that the users saw was the limitation in the high capacity went and that was also resolved when its 2 TB variant came out.
 As the storage is only updated in the second variant, some key features might want to have a peek at.

 The Samsung 980 Pro SSD leverages the PCIe Gen 4*4 interface allowing it for reading speed of up to 7 GB/s and write speed of 5 GB/s.
 Also, random throughput of up to 1 Million IOPS can be seen.
 The drive has Samsung’s sixth-generation V-NAND, and the SSD also utilizes the enhanced TurboWrite 2.0 Technology, which delivers upwards of 5 times the buffer size.